 The artists in this exhibition listen closely to the sonic world and explore the different temporal, sculptural, social, and historical dimensions of the ways we make music, and the ways we listen.
 They wonder what stories discarded objects tell when played, what happens when a railway spike becomes a bell, and how the youth of our generation sing out warnings to save our planet.
 They remind us that music is a powerful tool for communication, especially in times when spoken language fails us.
 The sonic brings us together to celebrate, protest, mark the passage of time, and simply be together.

 Rebecca Belmore (b.
 Upsala, Ontario, Canada, a member of Lac Seul First Nation (Anishinaabe)) and Osvaldo Yero (b.
 Camaguey, Cuba) collaborate on projects rooted in the material nature of art and its relationship to the body, land, and language.
-Belmore and Yero’s cast concrete and found object sculpture I Heard a Singing Siren references two carved marble statues of sirens from the National Archeological Museum, Athens, Greece.
+Belmore and Yero’s cast concrete and found object sculpture I Heard a Siren Singing references two carved marble statues of sirens from the National Archeological Museum, Athens, Greece.
 The siren is a mythological female figure rumored to lure sailors to their death with song.
 Belmore and Yero’s siren represents youth, who sing to warn of the accelerating devastation of the planet.

 Vivian Caccuri (b.
 1986, São Paulo, Brazil) is interested in the physicality of music—the bass that shakes a room and the wall of speakers it comes from—and the importance of music in people’s daily lives.
 Caccuri has collaborated with musicians from around the world, including Brazil, where she lives and works.
 On the High Line, Caccuri installs a baile funk sound system (also called a paredão or equipe de som in Portuguese), a stack of speakers covered with reflective glass that mimics the new buildings in the neighborhood and hosts a variety of music and dance performances throughout the year.
+The soundtrack for the artwork is composed by Caccuri with Mulú.

 Raúl de Nieves (b.
 1983, Michoacán, Mexico) makes colorful beaded sculptures and elaborately costumed performances.
 Having learned to sew and crochet as a child, de Nieves collages found beaded fabrics onto mannequins and canvas coveralls to create fantastical figures that he displays as sculptures and wears in musical performances.
 De Nieves installs three of these figures sitting on benches on the High Line.
 The sculptures reference the costumes musicians wear to become their larger-than-life personas and interrupt the crowds with their magical splendor.